 "The rates are low, so be prepared to look for a while," Cooke said.

 Observers may also spot some stray shooting stars that are unrelated to the Taurids.
-These will appear to originate somewhere other than the constellation Taurus and will travel in random directions through the night sky.
+These will appear to originate somewhere other than the constellation of Taurus, the bull (opens in new tab), and will travel in random directions through the night sky.
 Moonlight won't overly interfere with the peak of the northern Taurids, but watch for it at other times around the peak (and try to time your observations for when the moon is not in the sky).